2022/23 Full-time Undergraduate course

 You will also be given the opportunity to develop a range of applied skills including: communication skills; group work skills; organisational skills; design skills; and information technology skills.

-The CAM degree is widely recognised and highly regarded by the Communications industry in Northern Ireland and beyond.
-It offers lots of opportunities to put your communicaiton and other applied skills into practice.
+The CAM degree is widely recognised and highly regarded by the Communication industry in Northern Ireland and beyond.
+It offers lots of opportunities to put your communication and other applied skills into practice.
 One such initiative is the Publicity Association of Northern Ireland (PANI) Advertising Student Workshop competition.
 The workshop allows CAM students to work with Graphic Design students to respond to an advertising brief and to create a winning ad campaign.
 Students work in teams of around six and are assigned a mentor agency.
 Around six advertising agencies come on board, representing the most prominent advertising professionals in Northern Ireland.
 The CAM course team hopes that PANI will continue to support this tremendously valuable initiative.

 Another important feature of the course is the option to undertake a work placement in third year, although the course can be completed in three years.

 At the School of Communication and Media we understand the importance of communication to personal and professional success.
 Communication is core to all of the subjects we offer, so no matter what course you choose, you will learn how to become a more effective communicator.